telescopeѲptics.net ▪▪▪▪ CONTENTS

 and for short exposure by

-Effect of seeing on contrast transfer of aberration-free aperture is given by a product the seeing OTF and Eq.
+Effect of seeing on contrast transfer of a clear aberration-free aperture is given by a product the seeing OTF and Eq.
 57, as shown below.

 FIGURE 87

-: Seeing MTF in aberration-free aperture for selected
+: TOP: Long and short exposure seeing MTF in aberration-free aperture for selected

 The OTF plots show that, unlike classical aberrations, contrast drop caused by relatively significant seeing errors continues to increase toward high frequencies, without partial recovery in mid frequencies.
 This is a consequence of the expanding central maxima, which is the primary form of energy transfer with the seeing error (as opposed to non-random, classical aberrations, which mainly transfer energy to the rings, without significantly affecting size of the central maxima).
 It also causes loss of resolution sooner than classical aberrations that would result in similar contrast level in the lower range of frequencies.